 In Defense of Animals is leading a pioneering campaign to save the Tule elk.

-Tule elk at Point Reyes National Seashore, confined to varying degrees by fences and, as a result, suffering and dying.
+Tule elk at Point Reyes National Seashore, in three herds, are confined to varying degrees at the behest of the cattle industry.

-Cows exploited for beef and dairy who, by no fault of their own, are the #1 source of pollution of soil, waterways, ocean and air in our national park.
+Cows, exploited for their milk and their flesh, are (by no fault of their own) the park’s #1 source of land, water and air pollution in this national park.